 Weight loss – Ketosis is a great weight loss tool as it helps access body fat.
 During the first three months of following a Ketogenic way of eating, I lost 26 pounds, and my best friend lost 27 pounds.
 Another couple I am friends with lost a combined weight of over 100 pounds as of right now, read the story in his post The Diet that Deters Diabetes.

-Improved brain health and focus – Ketones are a great source of energy that allow our brain to more efficiently process the extra glutamate in GABA.
-When GABA production increases, it decreases the amount of extra neurons firing in the brain.
+Improved brain health and focus – Ketones are a great source of energy that allows our brain to more efficiently process the extra glutamate in GABA.
+When GABA production increases, it decreases the number of extra neurons firing in the brain.
 In turn, this improves our mental focus.
 (7)

 Cancer risk reduction – Much research has been done using a Keto diet to weaken and prevent cancer, and hopefully, the studies will continue.
 Healthy cells in our body can use sugar or fat for fuel.
 Most cancer cells cannot use ketones for energy like healthy cells can, so once your body enters nutritional ketosis, the food supply for cancer cells is cut off.
 Of course, more research is needed on this subject.
 (6)(8)